-What Is the Department of Health and Human Services (HHS)?
+What Is the Department of Health and Human Services (HHS) in Health Insurance?

 <lingo>The United States Department of Health and Human Services often called HHS, or simply the Health Department is a federal government agency.
 It is a cabinet-level position held by an appointed individual by the President of the United States.
 The goal of this organization is to provide protection and education on health and health services for U.S. residents.
 It works to protect the well-being of those who live in the country through a variety of programs and services.</lingo>